slott56/Stingray-Reader/README.rst

 Additionally, stringray provides some guidance on how to structure file-processing applications so that they are testable and composable.

-Stingray 4.4.6 requires Python 3.3
+Stingray 4.4.7 requires Python 3.3, preferably 3.4.

-It depends on this project to read .XLS files
+It depends on this project to read .XLS files:

 -   xlrd.  http://www.lexicon.net/sjmachin/xlrd.htm

-If you want to build from scratch and create documentation, you'll need these other two projects.
+If you want to build from scratch and create documentation, you'll need these other two projects:

 -   PyLit3.  https://github.com/slott56/PyLit-3